 The agreement between BlackBerry and Optiemus also supports the Indian Government’s “Make in India” initiative, which aims to create local manufacturing and job opportunities.
 As per the agreement, Optiemus will follow BlackBerry’s recent global licensing agreement with TCL Communication and PT BlackBerry.

-With this, BlackBerry now have licensees all over the world, in all markets to manufacture BlackBerry branded devices, proving the firm is delivering on its licensing strategy and accelerating its transition to be a ‘future-proof’ security software and services company.
+With this, BlackBerry now has licensees all over the world, in all markets to manufacture BlackBerry-branded devices, proving the firm is delivering on its licensing strategy and accelerating its transition to be a ‘future-proof’ security software and services company.